 PayPal is an online payment processing company.
 They are one of the largest, oldest, and most trusted companies in the space.
 Customers can link their bank account to their PayPal account and use PayPal to send and receive money, make purchases, and more.

 PayPal offers accounts for both individuals and businesses.
-Creating an account is free, and the company does not charge their users any monthly fees.
-Instead, PayPal charges fees on their users’ payments.
+Creating an account is free, and the company does not charge its users any monthly fees.
+Instead, PayPal charges fees on its users’ payments.
 For each transaction, they charge a set percentage of the transaction and a flat per-transaction rate.

 PayPal is particularly useful for international transactions and for users who are concerned about security.
 The platform allows its users to transfer funds or make purchases without their private financial data being disclosed to the other party.